 - Why is the Social Security disability system so complicated?

 - Why is the Social Security Administration (SSA) taking so long to decide my application?

 - Who will help me complete the disability paperwork?

-Our law firm is full of Virginia lawyers who specialize in disability law for injured workers.
+Our Richmond Social Security law firm is full of Virginia SSDI and SSI attorneys who specialize in disability law for injured workers.
 Social Security disability is what we do.
 So we understand the specific rules, regulations, and listings that govern your case, and we want to apply our knowledge to help you get the SSD benefits you deserve.